Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-2/readme.md

 ### Act 1
 Pages: 1, 2, 3, 4

+Makkusu: No one else is here am I the first person

+: No actually some was even earlier than you.
+She was very um...
+I guess you could say enthusiastic/eager

 Makkusu is rejected

 Makkusu tries to explain to them that he doesn't neen a tail to use a Cyber.Beast showing them the device he made